Great Books to Read while on Safari

 Enjoy Reading?
 Here are Books for your Safari in Uganda

+This is the latest and current Bradt guide to Uganda.
 The Bradt Travel Guide is a must-read for those planning a Safari in Uganda.
-Though it is written in our Opinion with the Backpacker in mind, its Park, Cities, Town, and Village information is priceless.
+Though it is written with the Backpacker in mind, its Park, Cities, Town, and Village information is priceless.
 You can buy this in Paperback or download it on your Amazon Kindle Device.
 You will be more than delighted since it gives you Historical, Cultural, and in-depth insights into Uganda.
-Some details regarding the Gorilla Habitatituation Experience are incorrect.
-Prices used in the guide for lodges are mostly out of date, as are some park fees.

-The downside is that the Guide gives the impression that Travel in Uganda is a cakewalk, we know that for many Tourists without the guidance of a Tour Operator, it can be chaotic.
+The downside is that the Guide gives the impression that Travel in Uganda is a cakewalk.
+We know that it can be chaotic for many Tourists without the guidance of a Tour Operator.
 We highly recommend it and use it ourselves as a must-read for new staff members.

 His book is a nostalgic primer for those wanting to visit Uganda.
 It is a delightful and descriptive travelogue about Uganda that you will treasure and one of our favorite books.

-It is especially significant if you will be visiting Entebbe, Kampala, Jinja, Masindi, and Murchison Falls Park.
-His journey was mostly on foot, and in 2019, 24 Canadian will retrace some of his steps on their Miles on Nile Hike.
+It is especially significant to visit Entebbe, Kampala, Jinja, Masindi, and Murchison Falls Park.
+His journey was mostly on foot, and in 2019, 24 Canadian will retrace some of his steps on their Miles on the Nile Hike.
 This book can also be downloaded onto your Kindle App or device, saving space and weight in your luggage.

 It is probably the best publication that has to do with Uganda’s history since independence.
 It is perfect for someone interested in Uganda, a country that has often been misrepresented and is seen through the eyes of Westerners.

-The book is an easy read that you will enjoy since it was put together by journalists.
+The book is an easy read that you will enjoy since journalists put it together.
 Looking back to Independence, there is a lot to celebrate.
 But there is also a lot Ugandans would rather forget, such as Idi Amin’s disastrous rule and Joseph Kony’s banditry in the northern part of the country.

 If you read German, you can read his other Books about his Gorilla Observations in German.